lucienshawls/crispy-spoon/update.md

 # Latest Updates
 Updated these terms:
-1. simultaneously support linux and windows
+1. Simultaneously support linux and windows